 Wow.
 These death scenes must be brutal!
 Dare we witness one?!

 Yeah, not exactly Waxworks, is it?
 What's that?
-What's Waxworks?
+You don't know what Waxworks is?

 "The blonde haired, ruggedly handsome, powerful guard.
 He strikes fear in the hearts of those who would steal American technological secrets.
 His life, however, is missing the love of a good hearted woman."